Important Announcement About Vice Chancellor Rodriguez

 Dear DU Community,

-I write with the bittersweet news that Dr. Lili Rodriguez has shared her decision to resign as Vice Chancellor of Campus Life and Inclusive Excellence (CLIE) effective May 15, 2020.
+I write with the bittersweet news that Dr. Lili Rodriguez has shared her decision to resign as Vice Chancellor of Student Affairs and Inclusive Excellence (SAIE) effective May 15, 2020.
 We are sad to see Lili leave after five successful years at DU.
 We will miss her creativity, her humor and especially her commitment to ensuring student voices are heard.
 Lili leaves to start an education consultancy that will extend her work in equity and citizenship from kindergarten to higher education, all in hopes of impacting institutions across the country.
 She and her family will relocate to a small farmstead in Vermont, a dream she and her partner have had for over 20 years.

 In Lili’s words, “This is a critical time for my young family, for our nation and for higher education.
 While leaving DU is hard, I feel called to spend more time with my children during these very important early years of their life, and to more directly focus my work on helping as many institutions as possible ensure a more socially aware and responsible citizenry.”

 Lili joined the University of Denver in July 2015 as the inaugural Vice Chancellor of Student Affairs and Inclusive Excellence (SAIE), charged with ensuring greater inclusion and equitable services for all students.
 Under her leadership, SAIE evolved its support of students in distress through substantial growth of the Office of Student Outreach and Support (this year’s “Department of the Year” award winner), enhancing mental health services and the addition of a 24/7/365 tele-mental health option that is culturally responsive for all students.
 Also under her leadership, DU added a Collegiate Recovery Center and developed a Behavioral Health Care Team, staffed by dedicated professionals, that has received accolades from national peers.
 Lili’s background in psychology uniquely positioned her to help DU navigate the national mental health crisis.